ruebee08/IOT-AI-Powered-SIEM/README.md

    Download and install Kibana from the official page: [Kibana Downloads](https://www.elastic.co/downloads/kibana)

 3. **Start Elasticsearch and Kibana**
-   Make sure both services are running before starting the API.
+   Make sure both services are running before starting the API.and dont forget to add your elasticsearch password into the api

 4. **Build the API Docker image**
 ```bash